Perform Risk Analysis to Meet Oversight Compliance Expectations

 - The other auditor hits you with a finding (or concern) for those same outcomes.

-The implications of these above points is that performing risk analysis is a two part process:
+These above points imply that performing risk analysis is a two-part process:

 - Ensuring that these “identifiable parts” are the kind that oversight agencies will agree with.

-As already touched upon, knowing what kind of outcomes your oversight agency wants is the very first thing you need to understand.
-It will inform every risk analysis activity you perform.
+As already touched upon, knowing what kind of outcomes your oversight agency expects from your aviation SMS risk management processes is the very first thing you need to understand.
+It will influence every risk analysis activity you perform.

 However, risk analysis is no less messy for oversight agencies than it is for you.
-They have their guidance material that they need to interpret and then assess whether or not your activities align.
+They have the guidance material that they need to interpret and then assess whether or not your risk management activities are coherent and aligned with expectations.
 As shown, this can be confusing for aviation service providers who:

 - Receive an “all good” from one auditor; and